-We all know strokes tend to happen suddenly and take you by surprise, and if you have a previous history of strokes or mini strokes (TIA), you will want peace of mind knowing that should you become unwell or face an emergency on holiday, you will be taken care of.
+We all know strokes tend to happen suddenly, and if you have a previous history of strokes or mini strokes (TIA), you will want peace of mind knowing that should you become unwell or face an emergency on holiday, you will be taken care of.

 What Does Stroke Travel Insurance Cover?

 Cover limits vary from insurer to insurer, but essentially, if you have stroke cover included, you should be able to claim (up to the policy limits) for emergency medical expenses and repatriation, cancellation and curtailment and lost or stolen medication.

 If your travel companions are insured on the same policy, they too should be able to claim if your medical conditions cause them any trip complications.

 It is also possible for you to buy travel insurance if you have had a mini stroke, also known as TIA.

 TIA’s have similar symptoms to a stroke, but in most cases, they don’t last as long and the recovery period is quicker (typically around 24 hours).

 Although not as serious as a stroke, if you have had TIA, you should absolutely purchase travel insurance that covers this particular condition.

 If you don’t, then any problems caused or lasting symptoms from the TIA whilst you’re on holiday may not be covered by your policy – and you could be left out of pocket should you have to seek medical help on your trip.

 Again, it’s important to declare the fact that you’ve had a TIA on insurance forms to make sure you’re fully covered.